Sea Shepherd and Taiji.

-On October 6, 2003, after hiding out for several weeks in the cliffs overlooking the bay, crewmembers of Sea Shepherd's Taiji Dolphin Campaign filmed and photographed the dolphin hunters killing dolphins in the cove.
+On October 6, 2003, after hiding out for several weeks in the cliffs overlooking the bay, crewmembers of Sea Shepherd's Taiji Dolphin Campaign covertly filmed and photographed the dolphin hunters killing dolphins in the cove.
 The shocking images revealing the blood-red waters of Taiji’s killing cove sparked international outcry.

 On November 18, 2003, two crewmembers, Allison Lance Watson and Alex Cornelissen, dove into the bay and swam out to free 15 dolphins penned in and to be killed the following morning.
 They were immediately arrested upon returning to shore.
 In order to help secure the release of Alex and Allison, Sea Shepherd Founder Captain Paul Watson wrote a letter to the Japanese police in which he stated that Sea Shepherd would not send anyone into Japan with the intention of breaking the law.